waldrain/waldrain.github.io/moniwonig.md

 total volume 6.0

 Start with the right-hand shelf using schalungsbretter 2.5 x 0.5, 5 shelves plus the two end boards.
+Nope, use the 2 x 0.6 metre OSB boards that we already have.

+Done:

+- clear out right half of maikeshed segment

+Todo:

+- prepare space for carpets and kitchen cupboard in wld moebellager
+- empty and remove the kitchen cupboard
+- build the back wall shelf
+- build the right-hand shelf

 ### DGN 2024